mowings/scylla/README.md

 Scyd logs to stdout.
 Note that if you run as a non-privileged user, you need to be sure `/var/run/scylla` and `/var/lib/scylla` exist and are owned by that user.

 ## Building it

+### Within docker

+Be sure docker and docker-compose are installed on your local system.
+Then execute `run_dev.sh` to bring up the container and attach.
+You can run tests and execute scylla within this environment (from `/app`):

+    bin/scyd --config example_conf/scylla.toml

+You can also build

+   gb build

+The image also includes my vim setup, which may or may not be to your taste.

+### Without docker
 Scylla is built using [gb](https://getgb.io/), although you can build it with vanilla go.
 To use `gb`, just change to the scylla project root and run `gb`.